cdeil/astropy/docs/modeling/fitting.rst

 `~astropy.modeling.core.ParametricModel.parameters` attribute.
 The idea is to make this extensible and allow users to easily add other fitters.

-Linear fitting is done using Numpy's `~numpy.linalg.lstsq` function.
-There are currently two non-linear fitters which use `~scipy.optimize.leastsq` and `~scipy.optimize.fmin_slsqp`.

 The rules for passing input to fitters are:

 * Non-linear fitters work only with single data sets.